Author: Dr Amanda Oakley MBChB FRACP, Dept of Dermatology Waikato Hospital, Hamilton, New Zealand, 1999.

-How to wash: wet your skin.
-Apply soap or cleanser to your hands, add warm water and work into lather.
+Gently wash affected areas on waking, post-exercise and at bedtime.Wet skin.
+Apply soap or cleanser to hands, add warm water and work into lather.
 Massage gently.
 Rinse thoroughly.
 Gently pat dry.

 These terms are most frequently applied to facial skin, but may apply to other sites as well.
 To determine your skin type, wash your face and pat dry.
 Wait for an hour, then press a tissue to your forehead, cheeks, chin and nose.
 If your face is not shiny and there's no oily residue on the tissue, you have normal skin.
 If your face looks/feels tight or is flaky and there is no oily residue on the tissue, you have dry skin.
 If your face is shiny and the tissue reveals an oily residue, you have oily skin.
 Many people have combination skin: the T-zone (forehead, nose, chin) is oily but the cheeks are normal or dry.

 Normal skin has a correct balance of moisture and oils.
 It is slightly acidic at a pH of 4.5–5.75 (6.5 under the arms).
 A variety of harmless (commensal) bacteria and yeasts live in low numbers on the skin surface, and may help protect your skin from infection (invasion by more harmful bacteria such as staphylococcus or streptococcus).